 The algorithm also takes into consideration a combination of business constraints, including the cost of hiring or re-training specific employee types, the desired/optimal full time to part-time ratio, the efficiency rate of each employee type, as well as weighted penalties of over/under covering the demand curve (see graph above).
 For example, if there is a seasonal demand spike, the algorithm will recommend what type of staff to hire or re-train and when to hire them – based on efficiency factors, targeted service level, and costs to cover the curve.
 The end goal is to maximize coverage while minimizing added staffing costs or potentially lost revenue.

 Strategically planning future staffing levels not only helps save added labor costs and increase service levels, but it also helps align the labor budgeting process.
 Increased transparency of staffing levels and their respective costs to the organization allow for a holistic labor budget – one that accounts for every week’s staffing needs backed by optimization.

 Are you looking to streamline your workforce?
 Do you need increased insight into your yearly, quarterly, or monthly staffing requirements?
-Consider using optimization to strategically plan your next staffing move, whether that be using the capacity algorithm to solve your yearly projected staffing outlook, or running optimized rosters into the capacity algorithm to generate your ideal staff mix.
+Consider using optimization to strategically plan your next staffing move, whether that be using the strategic algorithm to solve your yearly projected staffing outlook, or running optimized rosters into the strategic algorithm to generate your ideal staff mix.
 Our workforce optimization algorithms are designed to align all the complexities when it comes to staffing.